RobertP2705/websocket_php_simple/README.md

 # WebSocket Chat Server

+NO HEAVY WEBSOCKET LIBRARY REQUIRED.
 A lightweight, production-ready WebSocket server implementation in PHP 8 for real-time communication.
 Under the hood we are doing a reverse proxy (Apache) from https to localhost and down-grading the wss connection to simplify requirements for the connection.